§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 Any pollutant, including oxygen-demanding pollutants (BOD5, etc.), released in a discharge of such volume or strength as to result in interference with the treatment system.

 Any wastewater containing pollutants of such character or quantity that special and unusual attention is required for their handling.

 Any nonbiodegradable oils of mineral or petroleum origin.

-Any radioactive wastes or isotopes of such half-life or concentration that causes violation of local, State or Federal regulations.
+Any radioactive wastes or isotopes of such half-life or concentration that they cause violation of local, state or federal regulations.

-Industries subject to Federal Categorical Pretreatment Standards shall comply with all of the requirements thereof including the reporting requirements of 40 CFR Section 403.12.
+Industries subject to Federal Categorical Pretreatment Standards shall comply with all of the requirements thereof, including the reporting requirements of 40 CFR 403.12.

 Accidental Discharges and Slug Loadings.